-Nonetheless, some things have not changed in this new edition, including the fundamental belief that guided Helen Gardner so many years a go-that the primary goal of a nintroductory arthistory textbook should be to foster an appreciation and understanding of historically significant works of art of all kinds from all periods and from all parts of the globe.
+Nonetheless, some things have not changed in this new edition, including the fundamental belief that guided Helen Gardner so many years ago-that the primary goal of an introductory art history textbook should be to foster an appreciation and understanding of historically significant works of art of all kinds from all periods.
 Because of the longevity and diversity of the history of art, it is tempting to assign responsibility for telling its story to a large team of specialists.
 The original publisher of Art through the Ages took this approach for the first edition prepared after Helen Gardner's death, and it has now become the norm for introductory art history surveys.
-But students overwhelmingly say the very complexity of the global history of art makes it all the more important for the story to be told with a consistent voice if they are to master so much diverse material.
-I think Helen Gardner would be pleased to know that Art through the Ages once again has a single storyteller-aided in no small part by invaluable advice from well over a hundred reviewers and other consultants whose assistance I gladly acknowledge at the end of this Preface.
+But students overwhelmingly say the very complexity of the history of art makes it all the more important for the story to be told with a consistent voice if they are to master so much diverse material.
+I think Helen Gardner would be pleased to know that Art through the Ages once again has a single storyteller-aided in no small part by invaluable advice from more than a hundred reviewers and other consultants whose assistance I gladly acknowledge at the end of this Preface.

-I continue to believe that the most effective way to tell the story of art through the ages, especially to a nyone studying art history for the first time, is to organize the vast array of artistic monuments according to the civilizations that produced them and to consider each work in roughly chronological order.
+I continue to believe that the most effective way to tell the story of art through the ages, especially to anyone studying art history for the first time, is to organize the vast array of artistic monuments according to the civilizations that produced them and to consider each work in roughly chronological order.
 This approach has not merely stood the test of time.
 It is the most appropriate way to narrate the history of art.
-The principle underlying my approach to every period of art history is that the enormous variation in the form and meaning of the paintings, sculptures, buildings, and other artworks men and women have produced over the past 30,000 years is largely the result of the constantly changing contexts in which artists a nd a rchitects w orked.
-A h istorically based narrative is therefore best suited for a global history of art because it enables the author to si tuate each work discussed in its historical, social, economic, religious, and cultural context.
-That is, a fter all, what distinguishes art history from art appreciation.
+The principle underlying my approach to every period of art history is that the enormous variation in the form and meaning of the paintings, sculptures, buildings, and other artworks men and women have produced over the past 30,000 years is largely the result of the constantly changing contexts in which artists and architects worked.
+A historically based narrative is therefore best suited for a comprehensive history of Western art because it enables the author to situate each work discussed in its historical, social, economic, religious, and cultural context.
+That is, after all, what distinguishes art history from art appreciation.